Floods, outages stall energy firms' restart efforts after Ida - Up News Info

 HOUSTON — Widespread flooding from Hurricane Ida and power outages on Tuesday slowed efforts by energy companies to assess damages at oil production facilities, ports and refineries.

-Nearly all of Louisiana lost electrical power on Monday after one of the most powerful hurricanes to hit the region downed transmission lines and flooded communities, leaving more than 1 million customers without power.
+Nearly all of Louisiana lost electrical power on Monday after Ida downed transmission lines and flooded communities, leaving more than 1 million customers without power.
 Coastal areas were swamped by a storm surge so great it reversed the flow of the Mississippi River.

 Advertisement